-a.
-Finances - AFA and CWA are committed to structuring the merger to provide AFA with short-term and long-term stability and funding to maintain and enhance AFA programs and services for members.
+- a.
+Finances AFA and CWA are committed to structuring the merger to provide AFA with short-term and long-term stability and funding to maintain and enhance AFA programs and services for members. - b.

-AFA Merger Agreement - February 2004 (revised) Page 5\of 7

-b.
 During the Affiliation Period, CWA has provided financial assistance to AFA in order to help offset the impact on AFA of the drastic events and changes taking place in the airline industry.
 Such assistance helped to fund AFA's continuing commitment to defend and service its members.
-Such financial assistance will be repaid in the event that the merger is not completed.

-c.
-AFA Assets - Net assets of AFA as of the effective date of the Merger shall continue to be assets of AFA-CWA after the consummation of the Merger.
+Such financial assistance will be repaid in the event that the merger is not completed. - c.
+AFA Assets Net assets of AFA as of the effective date of the Merger shall contiue to be assets of AFA-CWA after the consummation of the Merger.
 AFA and CWA will explore ways to maximize the efficient use of AFA-CWA assets for the benefit of the membership.
-Any sale or transfer of assets will be at the sole discretion of AFA-CWA.

-d.
-AFA Expenses and Liabilities - AFA assets shall be used to satisfy outstanding expenses and liabilities of AFA incurred prior to the effective date of the Merger.
-Expenses and liabilities of AFA that exceed the assets of AFA on the effective date of the merger, and expenses and liabilities from the date of the merger forward shall be expenses and liabilities of CWA, except as provided for in this Merger Agreement and addenda or supporting documentation.

-e.
-Budgeting - AFA-CWA's budget shall be built in accordance with AFA's traditional budgeting process coordinated with CWA budgeting processes.

-f.
-Leases, Contracts, Offices - AFA-CWA shall retain the rights and obligations of all leases, contracts, offices and other property in its own name.
+Any sale or transfer of assets will be at the sole discretion of AFA-CWA. - d.
+AFA Expense and Liabilities AFA assets shall be used to satisfy outstanding expenses and liabilities of AFA incurred prior to the effective date of the Merger.
+Expenses and liabilities of AFA that exceed the assets of AFA on the effective date of the merger, and expenses and liabilities from the date of the merger forward shall be expenses and liabilities of CWA, except as provided for in the Merger Agreement and addenda or supporting documentation. - Budgeting AFA-CWA's budget shall be built in accordance with AFA's traditional budgeting process coordinated with CWA budgeting processes. - f.
+Leases, Contracts, Offices AFA-CWA shall retain the rights and obligations of all leases, contracts, offices and other property in its own name.
 The AFA-CWA International Office shall be in Washington, DC.
 AFA-CWA shall maintain field offices sufficient to effectively provide service to AFA-CWA members.
 CWA and AFA will explore ways to maximize the utilization and consolidation of such property for the benefit of the membership, subject to mutual agreement.
-Any such agreed changes will be implemented upon consummation of the Merger, or sooner by mutual agreement.

-g.
-Costs - All costs associated with the process of ratification and implementing the Affiliation Agreement and Merger Agreement shall be borne by CWA.
+Any such agreed changes will be implemented upon consummation of the Merger, or sooner by mutual agreement. - g.
+Costs All costs associated with the process of ratification and implementing the Affiliation Agreement and Merger Agreement shall be borne by CWA.
 In the event the Unions terminate talks without reaching agreement, or if either Union fails to approve the Merger Agreement, CWA shall reimburse AFA for the costs of the ratification process incurred to that date.